kaabir/AdBlock_Hosts/README.md

 For Android
 - Using Adaway (https://f-droid.org/packages/org.adaway/) - Add Android.txt in adaway source list
 - Using Root - Simply copy hosts to system/etc/hosts
-- Using TWRP - Flashable zips are shared on telgram channel
+- Using TWRP - Flashable zips are shared on telegram channel
-- Using Magisk - Magisk Module are share on telgram channel
+- Using Magisk - Magisk Module are share on telegram channel
 - Using AdGuard App [Non- Root]- Under Content Blocking > Filters > Custom Filters > Add URL (Raw)

 For Windows